-What You Need to Know About Municipal Fire Fighting and Prevention Supervisor
+What is a Municipal Fire Fighting and Prevention Supervisor?

 - Assign firefighters to jobs at strategic locations to facilitate rescue of persons and maximize application of extinguishing agents.

 - Conduct fire drills for building occupants and report on the outcomes of such drills.

 Things a Municipal Fire Fighting & Prevention Supervisor Should Know How to Do

 Municipal Fire Fighting and Prevention Supervisors state the following job skills are important in their day-to-day work.

 Coordination: Adjusting actions in relation to others' actions.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.